 It might also include the costs of accessories you use to store and transport deliveries, such as coolers and freezer bags.
 If you’re unsure whether something is a valid deduction, consult a tax expert, such as a Certified Public Accountant (CPA).

-Incidentally, any fee you pay for professional tax help is a write-off, so don’t hesitate to take advantage of it!
+Incidentally, any fee you pay for professional tax help is likely a write-off, so don’t hesitate to take advantage of it!

 Because Dashers are self-employed, you’re not subject to tax withholding and must make estimated tax payments instead.
 The only exception is if you expect to owe less than $1,000 in ordinary income and self-employment taxes for the year.